 Tips for Extending Your Study Permit Online

-- Save a hard or soft copy of the application form and all documents for your reference in case CIC is requesting additional documents.
+- Save a hard or soft copy of the application form and all documents for your reference in case IRCC requests additional documents.

-- Your incomplete online application can be saved on your MyCIC account for 60 days and you must complete and submit within this period.
+- Your incomplete online application can only be saved on your IRCC secure account for 60 days.
+You must complete and submit within this period.

-- IMM5709 has to be validated before being uploaded to your MyCIC.
+- IMM5709 has to be validated before being uploaded to your IRCC secure account

 If you already have a valid study permit for post-secondary study in Canada, you may change your institution or program without applying for a new study permit.
-However, you need to change your Designated Learning Institution (DLI) via your CIC account.
+However, you need to change your Designated Learning Institution (DLI) via your IRCC secure account.
 Please click here for more information.

-For more information about Study Permits, feel free to check out the Immigration Tutorial Videos page.
+For more information about Study Permits, feel free to check out the Immigration Application Resources and Tutorial Videos page.